Algorithmic state machine

-The algorithmic state machine (ASM) method is a method for designing finite state machines (FSMs) originally developed by Thomas E. Osborne at the University of California, Berkeley (UCB) since 1960, introduced to and implemented at Hewlett-Packard in 1968, formalized and expanded since 1967 and written about by Christopher R. Clare since 1970.
+The algorithmic state machine (ASM) is a method for designing finite-state machines (FSMs) originally developed by Thomas E. Osborne at the University of California, Berkeley (UCB) since 1960, introduced to and implemented at Hewlett-Packard in 1968, formalized and expanded since 1967 and written about by Christopher R. Clare since 1970.
 It is used to represent diagrams of digital integrated circuits.
 The ASM diagram is like a state diagram but more structured and, thus, easier to understand.
 An ASM chart is a method of describing the sequential operations of a digital system.

 ASM method

 The ASM method is composed of the following steps: